/ Uvalde Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury causes a permanent disability, you may be entitled to ongoing financial support under Texas law.
-These payments are intended to make up for the lasting impact of your injury on your future employment potential.
+If your occupational accident leads to a lasting condition, you may be able to receive further compensation under Texas law.
+These payments are intended to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: